TriM-Organization/Linglun-Converter/docs/download&start_EN/Windows.md

 	But it should be noticed that you're clear instructed to choose the branch "pkgver" first instead of downloading it directly from the "master" branch, the master branch is now under developing and has no practical use.

-2. Start Using Demo(s)
+2. Start Using

-	You can directly double click `magicDemo.py` to run the demo, or follow instructions below using Terminal APP to run it.
+	You can directly double click `llc_xxx(_xxx).py` to run the demo, or follow instructions below using Terminal APP to run it.

 	Open your terminal in the directory of this, taking CMD, for example, just enter the directory and enter `cmd` in the path box: